Texas Tech University Archives

 Sociology

 • 1959 -Separated from the Department of History, Anthropology, and Sociology to be its own department.
+The proposal for this separation can be found in the 4/12/58 Board of Regents meeting minutes.

 Business Administration, College of